sebastiaanbrand/q-sylvan-benchmarks/README_artifact.md

 # TACAS 2025 Artifact

+This directory contains the artifact corresponding to the paper "Q-Sylvan: A Parallel Decision Diagram Package for Quantum Computing", submitted to TACAS 2025.
+The following is included:
+* Installation and usage instructions (this document).
+* The tool itself (Q-Sylvan), in `tools/q-sylvan/` (also available online at https://github.com/sebastiaanbrand/q-sylvan).
+* The other tools (MQT DDSIM, Quasimodo, MQT QCEC, Quokka-Sharp) we compare against in the paper, in `tools/`.
+* Quantum circuits in the OpenQASM format used for benchmarks, in `qasm/`.
+* Python scripts for setting up and processing benchmarks, in `scripts/`.
+* Dependencies:
+    * Python packages, preinstalled in `.venv/`.
+    * .deb packages, in `dependencies/`.
+* The output from our own benchmark runs, used to make the plots in the paper, in `experiments/paper_data/`.

 ## 1. Installation

 1. Install basic build tools. (build-essential and cmake are already installed maybe autoconf as well, **TODO:** check)